 What is Organic?

 Organic food and drink is a designation that is given by the USDA to certify that it has been produced along certain standards.
-These standards can relate to anything form agriculture and crops to livestock and dairy production.
+These standards can relate to anything from agriculture and crops to livestock and dairy production.
 This is largely done to ensure that specific prohibited chemicals aren’t being used to grow various crops or to feed animals.
-They’re also used to promote humane and environmentally-friendly practices in all types of farming.
+They’re also used to promote humane and environmentally friendly practices in all types of farming.
 These can be reflected in the discouragement of certain pesticides or ensuring animals have outdoor access and access to pastures for feeding (instead of living in cages).
 There are even standards for how producers can handle items in order for them to qualify as organic foods.

 The standard organic label applies to any food that has at least 95 percent organic ingredients.

 This all becomes a bit more complicated with multi-ingredient foods.
 In these cases, there are different levels to the organic certification, which can explain why this all gets so confusing.
 The top level of the organic pile is “100% Organic,” which is exactly as it implies.
 All the ingredients that go into the food qualify as organic.
 The standard organic label applies to any food that has at least 95 percent of organic ingredients.
 The final category is foods labeled “made with organic ingredients” or “made with organic [specific ingredient].”
 These foods contain at least 70 percent of organic ingredients.
 All percentages are taken by weight or fluid volume, excluding salt and water.

 To receive the organic certification on foods, the producers go through a process of planning, review, and inspection before achieving an official designation.
 Agents will inspect the producers’ methodology to ensure they follow the organic guidelines.
 Often, they’ll check for prohibited chemical contamination risks and may even take samples of the soil, tissue, or ingredients to test before fully announcing their decision.

 Organic vs. Natural Foods